Codelessly/CodelesslyAPI/README.md

 **This is a lower-level package for constructing an abstract, universal data representation of UI.
-If you're looking for the developer SDK, use the [Codelessly Cloud UI SDK](https://pub.dev/packages/codelessly_sdk).**
+If you're looking for the developer SDK, use the [Codelessly CloudUI™ SDK](https://pub.dev/packages/codelessly_sdk).**

 # Codelessly API